tsear/Challenge_2/README.md

 For this application you will require an understanding of python & a working understanding of using Fire & Questionary.
 This code was writen using MacOS in Jupyterlabs using a Python 3 kernel & will not function on py 2.7..

-- To start, a CSV of lender criteria for loans is imported as well as Fire & Questionary
+- To start, a CSV of lender criteria for loans is imported as well as Fire & Questionary.

 - Then users are prompted to supply their maximum loan application amount, credit score, debt, income, & home value.